 Bankruptcy fees vary depending on where you live in the UK.

-• In Northern Ireland: You pay a total of £683.
-This is a £151 court fee, £525 bankruptcy deposit and solicitor's fees of £7
+• In Northern Ireland: You pay up to £683.
+This is a £151 court fee, £525 bankruptcy deposit and solicitor's fees of around £7

 Most debts are included in bankruptcy.
 Your trustee will confirm which ones will be written off 12 months after you go bankrupt.

-Your bankruptcy will be listed on a public register for up to 3 years after your bankruptcy ends.
+Your bankruptcy will be listed on a public register for up to 3 months after your bankruptcy ends.
 It is shown on your credit file for six years.

 Your debts are written off and the restrictions placed on you during your bankruptcy are usually lifted.